CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: CLaRa: Retrieval and generation joint training

 \paragraph{Case Study: Query Reasoner~$\theta_{qr}$}

 To probe the information embedded within the query reasoner~$\theta_{qr}$, we adopt the \textit{logit lens} analysis technique~\citep{nostalgebraist2020logitlens}.
 For each memory embedding, we project it through the LLM’s output head and record the top-50 tokens with the highest logits as topic tokens.
 We then aggregate and filter these decoded tokens to remove trivial elements such as punctuation or special symbols.
-As shown in Table~\ref{tab:logit_lens_examples}, for the query \textit{``How many yards did the nephew of Ivory Lee Brown get during his 2004 true freshman season?''}, the query embeddings decoded from the reasoner include the token \textit{``NFL'', ``Oklahoma''}, despite the fact that this word does not appear in the question itself.
-Interestingly, this token also occurs in the corresponding positive document and serves as a crucial clue for answering the question.
+As shown in Fig.~\ref{fig:logit_lens_examples}, for the query \textit{``How many yards did the nephew of Ivory Lee Brown get during his 2004 true freshman season?''}, the query embeddings decoded from the reasoner includes the tokens \textit{``NFL'', ``Oklahoma''}, despite the fact that these word do not appear in the question itself.
+Interestingly, these token \textit{do} occur in the corresponding positive document and serve as a crucial clue for answering the question.
 This finding indicates that our end-to-end optimization enables the query reasoner to implicitly encode reasoning-relevant knowledge aligned with the gold evidence, thus enhancing retrieval accuracy and semantic alignment compared to baseline systems.